wp-plugins/teachpress/readme.txt

 * New: Direct creating of related content based on drafts added
 * New: Direct creating of sub courses added
 * New: Page menu for enrollments added
+* New: DOI field for publications added
 * New: Shortcode [tpcoursedate] as replacement for [tpdate]
 * New: Shortcode [tpcoursedocs]
 * New: [tpenrollments]: New parameter "date_format" added
+* New: Editable time limit for exports and uploads (new constant TEACHPRESS_TIME_LIMIT);
 * Changed: Rewritten core API
 * Changed: Rewritten Shortcode [tpcloud]
 * Changed: Rewritten Shortcdoe [tpenrollments]